Camzyos (Mavacamten)

 Drug Interactions

-Grapefruit interaction: Do not drink grapefruit juice while taking Camzyos as it may cause heart failure.
+Grapefruit interaction: Avoid grapefruit juice while taking Camzyos, as it may increase the risk of heart failure.

 Alcohol & Driving